x-square/data_analytics/24-01-advanced-data-analytics.md

 ### Project background

-TikTok’s data team is in the earliest stages of the claims classification project.
+TikTok's data team is in the earliest stages of the claims classification project.
 The following tasks are needed before the team can begin the data analysis process:

 - Organize project tasks into milestones
 - Classify tasks using the PACE workflow